Transport-Environment/atm_and_contrail_avoidance/README.md

 - 1_departures.ipynb:
     - Use 2019 incoming and outbound flight schedules for Europe with contrail forcing to analyse
-        - Contrail forcing by departure airport
-        - Contrail forcing by departure FIR
-        - Contrail forcing by departure time of day
-        - Contrail forcing by departure month of year
+        - Contrail forcing by departure time of day and month of year
-        - Number of big hits by day and airport
-        - Number of big hits by day and FIR
+        - Number of big hits by day and airport/FIR
+        - Total CO2 and contrail forcing by departure airport/FIR

+- 2_forcing.ipynb

 - supporting\20250808_Persistent_Contrails_From_ARCO_ERA5.ipynb